-We picked out about seven or eight dishes that piqued our interest, placed our order with our very busy server, and also asked for a couple of beers to really complete the experience.
+I picked out about seven or eight dishes that piqued my interest, placed my order with the very busy server, and also asked for a beer to really complete the experience.

 This was whale sashimi.

-I have a history of picking the weirdest or most interesting things on the menu, and I demanded we order this.
-At worst, I stated, we would get some goofy dish that's some play on words with whale.
+I have a history of picking the weirdest or most interesting things on the menu, and I knew I had to order this.
+At worst, I thought, I would get some goofy dish that's some play on words with whale.

-At best, which is what we got, was the brand new experience of eating whale sashimi.
+At best, which is what I got, was the brand new experience of eating whale sashimi.

 Buttery yet firm, each bite was tremendously flavourful.
-Paired with the enoki mushrooms sitting underneath and the flavourful soy sauce, the whale sashimi was a fantastic way to start our meal at Kinoko.
+Paired with the enoki mushrooms sitting underneath and the flavourful soy sauce, the whale sashimi was a fantastic way to start my meal at Kinoko.

 Mixed mushrooms sautéed in butter.

 It sounds simple, and it was, but it was amazing.
-The flavour of the mushrooms managed to shine brightly, as though accentuated by the butter, and I'm pretty sure we both devoured this one as quickly as we could.
+The flavour of the mushrooms managed to shine brightly, as though accentuated by the butter, and I'm pretty sure I made this one disappear instantly.

 Deep fried stuffed mushrooms, with ground meat cutlet.

-I remember we made these two disappear pretty much the second the touched the table.
+I remember I made this disappear pretty much the second it touched the table.
 Maybe not that quickly, because I do remember them being quite hot.

 So damned good, though.

-I'm not actually sure if there was any mushroom in the chicken karaage, but we really wanted to give karaage a try in Tokyo, and boy, were we not disappointed.
+I'm not actually sure if there was any mushroom in the chicken karaage, but I really wanted to give karaage a try in Tokyo, and boy, was I not disappointed.